 How to Renew Car Registration in Wisconsin

 Applying for a car registration renewal in Wisconsin is a process you must complete once per year.
-As a reminder to renew your license plates before they expire, the State Division of Motor Vehicles (DMV) may send you a renewal notice about one month in advance.
+As a reminder to renew your license plate stickers (tags) and credentials before they expire, the State Division of Motor Vehicles (DMV) may send you a renewal notice about one month in advance.

 If you lose your DMV registration renewal notice or fail to receive it, you may mail a substitute notice directly to the department along with payment for your annual registration fee.